joshwcomeau/guppy/docs/dev-info/code-structure.md

 ### Redux Philosophy

-This project uses redux, and we're pretty opinionated in how we use it.
+This project uses Redux, and we're pretty opinionated in how we use it.

 Actions should describe things happening in the application; either things that the user is doing, or things happening asynchronously because of events.
 In most cases, they should not be thought of as "setters", or be tightly coupled to a specific reducer.